KaliumPuceon/Half-Beat/README.md

 Assuming you're on linux that's probably available in your package manager, or at least the last three will be in pip.

+## WARNING
+I'm a massive python nerd, which means all my computers are set up to treat Python3 as default when I say `python`.
+If your computer is not set up like this, i.e. if you're running most distros except Arch Linux, you'll need to adjust the scripts and maybe a few other things to get this working.
+If you know how to make it detect which pythons are working and choose the right one, make a pull request.

 ## USAGE
 once you've cloned the repo into wherever you want to work, use `chmod +x` to